MolSSI/covid/.github/ISSUE_TEMPLATE/data-review.md

 ### Evaluation
 Coclude the review with a qualitative assessment of the submission:
-   - bad: data set ought to be rejected
+   - *bad*: data set ought to be rejected
-   - fair: some issues needs to be addressed before publication
+   - *fuzzy*: some issues needs to be addressed before publication
-   - good: data set is acceptable as is and ready to be published
+   - *good*: data set is acceptable as is and ready to be published